-Ethnicity is defined as the social identification with a particular culture.
-Ethnic identification arises out of the way of life a person grows accustomed to, usually based on where they live.
-There are two ways to discover your ethnic roots.
-The simplest most direct way is through DNA testing.
-You DNA contains genetic footprints which allows you to pinpoint your ancestors’ different countries of origin.
-The other way is by engaging in genealogical research to trace your family heritage back to other countries.
+Of the two methods available, the simplest and most direct is DNA testing.
+Your DNA contains genetic footprints which allow you to pinpoint your ancestors’ different countries of origin.
+The other method is to engage in genealogical research to trace your family heritage back to other countries.

 Starting with yourself, construct a family tree which traces your family roots back as far as you can go on either your mother’s side or father’s side of the family.
 When performing genealogical research it’s best to concentrate on one side of the family at a time.
 It helps to focus your research.